 When connected by the IoT, the functionality will become even more intelligent and convenient – requiring ever more sensory data from the operating environments – including temperature, motion and human presence.

-Challenges of IR-sensor-based application development
+IR Sensors and the IoT: The Challenges of IR-sensor-based application development

 Demand is surging, but development expertise in sophisticated IR sensors is limited.
 Different design approaches each have their own merits.